 - Ticketed events

 Steps before you set up your donation page

 1. Enable donation features in your nation.
-Under Settings > Defaults > Basics, check the box next to "Enable donations" and click the "Update addons" button at the bottom of the page.
+Under Settings > Defaults > Basics, check the box next to "Enable donations."

 After you have completed these steps you can create a new donation page at Website > [Site name] > New page.
 Enter the page name and slug.
-Select "Donation" from the page types.
-Decide whether to include the page in the top nav or supporter nav and click the "Create page" button.
+Select Donation (v2) from the page types.
+Decide whether to include the page in the top nav or supporter nav and click the Create page button.

 Several payment processor settings will affect how donors interact with your donation page.
 First, decide whether the donations are tax-deductible.
 This status will appear on the donation page and on donation receipts.

 You may require a donor’s employer and occupation information, the employer’s full address, or just the employer’s city and state.
 You may also include corporate contribution fields.
 If you are a political campaign, check your local and Federal regulations to see if you are required to collect this information.

 Activate any setting by checking the appropriate text box.